Mathuran/Mathuran_Sadagopan/README.md

 ### Software Engineer Garage Intern | Microsoft Team’s Calling and Meeting devices & Power Toys
 May 2020 – AUGUST 2020

 During my internship I worked on various projects within Microsoft, the largest two being Microsoft Teams and Power Toys, As a member of the Teams team, we worked on 5 features that would reduce stress and fatigue during meetings and improve productivity.
-Developed 3 features for the Teams' Android app, all of which have met Microsoft's production standards and are now being used by 1000’s of people around the world.
-Research and developed a colour picker prototype for Power Toys; an open-source project that enables highly functional and powerful features on Windows.
+Developed 3 features for the Teams' Android app, using native Android Java.
+Furthermore all the feature were built to comply with Microsoft and Androids accessibility guildlines.
+Developed a POC colour picker for Power Toys; an open-source project that enables highly functional and powerful features on Windows.
 This prototype was developed using windows presentation foundation for the app but interop with win32 APIs to use lower-level APIs.

 ### Full Stack Developer at Ellis Don Enterprise Intelligence Division